balmjs/template-legacy/README.md

 # BalmJS template - legacy

-> A jQuery project for IE
+> A jQuery@1.x project for older browsers like Internet Explorer 6-8, Opera 12.1x or Safari 5.1+

 ## Installation